Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 This guide provides step-by-step instructions test to your frontend application by
 - creating a non-networked local blockchain node for no-stakes testing, or
-- connecting to a node on the live Calamari Network.
+- connecting to a node on the live Dolphin Network.

-Dolphin is a testnet network to Calamari with no economic risk.
+Dolphin is a testnet network to Calamari Network with no economic risk.
 If you want to use on public network, check our guide to the [Calamari NetWork](DevelopOnCalamari.md).

 ## Developing against a local blockchain node